Topological Materials Discovery from Crystal Symmetry: Introduction

-In this work, we will review topological materials discovery from the identification of the first TIs and TSMs to the modern, ``Renaissance'' era of high-throughput topological classification and materials databases.
-For each stoichiometric 3D material discussed in this review, we will additionally provide the~\href{https://icsd.products.fiz-karlsruhe.de/}{Inorganic Crystal Structure Database (ICSD)}~\cite{ICSD1,ICSD2} accession code of the material with a hyperlink to the associated page on the~\webTQC~(\webNoICSD, see Sec.~\ref{sec:materials})~\cite{AndreiMaterials,AndreiMaterials2}, as well as the number and standard-setting symbol of the crystallographic space group (SG, see Sec.~\ref{sec:bands}) of the material.
+In this work, we review topological materials discovery from the identification of the first TIs and TSMs to the modern, ``Renaissance'' era of high-throughput topological classification and materials databases.
+For each stoichiometric 3D material discussed in this Review, we have provided the~\href{https://icsd.products.fiz-karlsruhe.de/}{Inorganic Crystal Structure Database (ICSD)}~\cite{ICSD1,ICSD2} accession code of the material with a hyperlink to the associated page on the~\webTQC~(\webNoICSD)~\cite{AndreiMaterials,AndreiMaterials2}, as well as the number and standard-setting symbol of the crystallographic space group (SG) of the material.

-Owing to the sheer volume of impactful discoveries made since the prediction of 2D TIs, some topological materials and classifications are only lightly covered or unfortunately omitted from this review.
-Interested readers may consult a number of previous reviews, including~\cite{CharlieReview,MarzariReview,WeylReview,RappeReview,BinghaiReview,NagaosaWeylReview}.
-Additionally, in this review, we will focus on the discovery and characterization of topology in the electronic structure of crystalline chemical compounds with weak interactions and negligible disorder.
-As such, we will not discuss the topological characterization of metamaterials, sonic and Floquet crystals, superconductors, classical mechanical systems, magnonic bands, and strongly disordered systems, which have also seen tremendous advances in recent years.
+Owing to the sheer volume of impactful discoveries made since the prediction of 2D TIs, some topological materials and classifications are only lightly covered or omitted from this Review.
+Interested readers may further consult a number of previous reviews~\cite{CharlieReview,MarzariReview,WeylReview,RappeReview,BinghaiReview,NagaosaWeylReview}.
+Additionally, in this Review, we focus on the discovery and characterization of topology in the electronic structure of crystalline chemical compounds with weak interactions and negligible disorder.
+As such, we do not discuss the topological characterization of metamaterials, sonic and Floquet crystals, superconductors, classical mechanical systems, magnonic bands, and strongly disordered systems, which have also seen tremendous advances in recent years.